Colorado Springs Assault Defense Lawyer

 Why You Should Hire a Former Felony Prosecutor

-If you have been arrested for first, second or third-degree assault in Colorado, your future could be on the line.
-Assault is a serious criminal offense that is punishable by years of imprisonment and thousands of dollars in fines, so you will need to hire a Colorado Springs criminal attorney with the experience necessary to launch a successful defense for
+If you have been arrested for first, second, or third-degree assault in Colorado, your future could be on the line.
+Assault is a serious criminal offense that is punishable by years of imprisonment and thousands of dollars in fines, so you will need to hire a seasoned Colorado Springs assault defense attorney with the experience necessary to launch a successful defense for

 violent crimes.
 Fortunately, this is exactly what you will find at my firm.